Published online Nov 21, 2017. doi: 10.3748/wjg.v23.i43.7716

 Published online: November 21, 2017

-To investigate the epidemiology and natural history of Wilson’s disease in the Chinese.
+To investigate the epidemiology and natural history of Wilson’s disease in the Chinese population.

-There was a significant increase in the prevalence of Wilson’s disease in Hong Kong.
-The prognosis was favorable except for those with cirrhosis or concomitant viral hepatitis.
+There was a considerable increase in the prevalence of Wilson’s disease in the Chinese population.
+The long-term survival was good except in patients with cirrhosis or concomitant viral hepatitis.